betsysavage/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-The previous analysis has helped us gain insight into variables affecting the MechaCar prototype's performance.
-How does this prototype compare to car performance of similar models from other companies?
-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+The previous analysis has helped us gain insight into variables affecting the MechaCar prototype's performance using data internal to AutosRUs.
+How might this prototype compare to car performance of similar models from other companies?
+Earlier in this analysis, we examined vehicle performance as measured by miles per gallon tests.
+Fuel efficiency of a car is of particular interest for customers who are concerned with rising gas prices or environmental impact.
+In order to quantify how the MechaCar performs agains its competition in its fuel efficiency performance, we can propose a new statistical study design.

-In your description, address the following questions:

-What metric or metrics are you going to test?

-What is the null hypothesis or alternative hypothesis?
+**Metric being tested**
+The proposed analysis would review the average miles per gallon for the vehicles.

+**Hypotheses to test**
+Null hypothesis: The mean mpg of
+Alternative hypothesis:

-What statistical test would you use to test the hypothesis?
-And why?
+**What statistical test would you use to test the hypothesis?**
+A paired two-sample t-test

-What data is needed to run the statistical test?
+**What data is needed to run the statistical test?**